Key events of the 20th century: The end of empires: decolonization

-Almost all of the major nations that were involved in World War II began shedding their overseas colonies soon after the conflict.
+Almost all the major nations involved in World War II began shedding their overseas colonies soon after the conflict.
 The tactics employed by the revolutionaries ranged from non-violent forms of protest to armed rebellions, depending on the nation involved.
 Immediately after the war, European powers began a decades-long process of withdrawing from their possessions in Africa and Asia.

 In India, Mahatma Gandhi became a global icon for his non-violent struggle to achieve Indian independence whereas Mohamed Ali Jinnah advocated for the independence of a separate state for Muslims.
-This was achieved in 1947 with the end of British rule in India and the Partition of the territory into modern day India and Pakistan, which would later also further divide, leading to the creation of the People's Republic of Bangladesh in 1971.
+This was achieved in 1947 with the end of British rule in India and the Partition of the territory into modern-day India and Pakistan, which would later also further divide, leading to the creation of the People's Republic of Bangladesh in 1971.
 Elsewhere in Asia, The United States granted independence to the Philippines, its major Pacific possession in 1946.
 In French Indochina, armed insurrections forced the French out in the early 1950s, leading to the formation of Laos, Cambodia and Vietnam.

 In Africa, nationalists such as Jomo Kenyatta of Kenya and Kwame Nkrumah of Ghana led their respective nations to independence from foreign rule.
 Mere decades before, the British Empire controlled almost half of the continent, but by 1968, the only British possession in Africa was Seychelles (which would also become independent in 1976).
 Between 1956 and 1962, almost 20 African countries achieved their independence from France.
 Through the efforts of Amílcar Cabral and others, the Portuguese colonies of Guinea-Bissau, Cape Verde, Angola, Mozambique and São Tomé and Príncipe followed suit and achieved independence during the mid-1970s, in what was to be the last important wave of African decolonization.

 In 1946, there were 35 member states in the United Nations, but as the newly independent nations joined the organization, by 1970 membership increased to 127.

 The emergence of newly independent countries in Africa and Asia that used the borders of the imperial partitions later led to further conflict.
 In many cases this meant that historically antagonistic ethnic or religious groups now needed to share the same country or that several nations held territorial claims over regions which were more or less arbitrarily divided by European powers.
 Some conflicts which aroused from these tensions, especially the Nigerian Civil War, the Second Congo War, the Second Sudanese Civil War and the Bangladesh Liberation War have been among the bloodiest wars of the 20th century.